abhishektarun09/Realtime_Banking_DE_Pipeline/README.md

-# Real-Time Banking Data Pipeline
+# Real-Time Data Engineering Pipeline for Financial Insights
 ## Overview
 This project demonstrates a **real-time data engineering pipeline** built for a simulated banking environment.
 It highlights how modern tools can work together to enable **streaming data ingestion**, **automated orchestration**, **cloud-based transformation**, and **business intelligence** — combining containerized infrastructure with external cloud services for a complete end-to-end data solution.